 In an interview on her NPR program Fresh Air, host Terry Gross asked actor, writer, and musician Jason Schwartzman about his creative background.
 He credited his mother Talia Shire, an actress herself (most widely known for her roles in the Rocky and Godfather films), as the party responsible for his prodigious creative output.
 Schwartzman reminisced how walking from room to room in his childhood home, opportunities for inspiration were constantly on view.
 An open book, some music on the radio, a movie playing on the television, a painting in progress - some creative catalyst was always available.
 His childhood and its perpetual potential for artistic inspiration to take hold proved formative.

-Karie Reinertson, self-taught leather and textile goods designer and one half of the collective Shelter (along with fiancé Robert Maddox), knows all too well the indelible impression a household of creatives and makers can have.
-Both parents crafted items for personal and professional use.
-Exposing her to their pursuits and passions at a young age paved the way for the artisan she would grow to become.
+Karie Reinertson, self-taught leather and textile goods designer and one half of the collective SHELTER (along with husband Robert Maddox), knows all too well the indelible impression a household of creatives and makers can have.
+Both her parents crafted items for personal and professional use.
+Exposing her to their pursuits and passions at a young age, they paved way for the artisan she would grow to become.
 Her mother worked with developmentally challenged children, but also crafted a great deal.
 “My mother is a talented maker and spent many years making all sorts of beautiful crafts and selling them - she still does!
-Growing up I traveled with her to different local craft fairs, which gave me my first taste of blending travel with work.
+Growing up I traveled with her to different local craft fairs, which gave me my first taste of blending travel with work."

 Meanwhile, her father, an environmental planner for the Air Force, pursued his creative interests off the clock, late into the evening.
 “My father loved woodworking and painting.
 When I was in grade school he decided that he was going to make a wood-strip canoe, so he stayed up until 3.a.m each night for nearly a year building one.
 It was beautiful.”
 Several years after completing his labor of love, her father gave away the canoe he’d so painstakingly created.
 This gesture, along with her mother’s ability to create and then relinquish (via selling) her handmade wares indicated to Reinertson “it was clear they just enjoyed the process of using their hands to create something, and the final product was a sideline to that.”